katiehermalik/GA-mongoose/README.md

 4. have red hair or green eyes

 <hr>
-&#x1F534; The commit message should read: <br>
-"Commit 5 - selected more vampires"
+&#x1F534;  Commit.
+Suggested message: "selected more vampires with OR"
 <hr>

 # Part 2

-### Before you continue on to part two, check it out/remember: Mongoose has some sweet helper functions that can make all this a little easier.
-See below
+### Before you continue on to part two, you should know that Mongoose has some sweet helper functions that can make all this a little easier.
+See below.

 Mongoose's default find gives you an array of objects.
 But what if you know you only want one object?
 These convenience methods just give you one object without the usual array surrounding it.